jake-hansen/blog/_posts/2021-04-06-how-i-created-a-twitter-vaccine-bot.md

 }
 {% endhighlight %}

-I also have a helper struct, interface, and typee.
+I also have a helper struct, interface, and type.

 {% highlight go %}
 type PharmacyMap map[domain.PharmacyID]*domain.Pharmacy